JesusGandur/Getting-and-Cleaning-Data-Project/README.md

 * Appropriately labels the data set with descriptive activity names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Good luck!

+## run_analysis.R

+### Generate Dataset
+Checkout the repo, and run the script run_analysis.R.

+`source("run_analysis.R")`

+This will download the required package (plyr) and the required data from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and store it in a zip file called data.zip, After this a new folder will be generated (results/) containing the two datasets.

+* dataset1.csv - 10299 rows and 81 cols
+* dataset2.csv - 180 rows and 81 cols